19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (2) Except in a case to which subsection (1) applies, where —

-(a) a member of the Fund has withdrawn the amount referred to in section 15(6C)(b) or part thereof from his account with an approved bank or his retirement account, or has surrendered his approved annuity, under section 15(10) or (10A);
+(a) a member of the Fund has withdrawn the amount referred to in section 15(6C)(a) which is deposited with an approved bank or retained in the member’s retirement account or any part of that amount, or has surrendered his approved annuity, under section 15(10) or (10A);

+[Act 6 of 2016 wef 01/01/2017]

 (b) the member wholly owns, or the member and one or more other persons jointly own, an immovable property;

-(c) the member has given an undertaking under section 15(10), or the member and the other person or persons have given an undertaking under section 15(10) or (10A), as the case may be, to refund to the Board an amount equal to the member’s minimum sum or part thereof which is required to be set aside in the event the immovable property is sold or otherwise disposed of; and
+(c) the member has given an undertaking under section 15(10), or the member and the other person or persons have given an undertaking under section 15(10) or (10A), as the case may be, to refund to the Board an amount equal to the member’s retirement sum or part thereof which is required to be set aside in the event the immovable property is sold or otherwise disposed of; and

+[Act 26 of 2016 wef 01/01/2017]

 (d) an order of court is made requiring the transfer or sale of the member’s estate or interest in the immovable property to any person,

-the Board shall be entitled to enforce that undertaking against every person who has given that undertaking, in so far as it secures the refund to the Board of the member’s minimum sum or part thereof which is required to be set aside, until —
+the Board shall be entitled to enforce that undertaking against every person who has given that undertaking, in so far as it secures the refund to the Board of the member’s retirement sum or part thereof which is required to be set aside, until —

-(i) the member’s minimum sum or part thereof which is required to set aside —
+(i) the member’s retirement sum or part thereof which is required to be set aside —

 (A) has been refunded to the Board; or

 (B) is no longer required by any regulations made under section 77(1) to be refunded to the Board; or

+[Act 26 of 2016 wef 01/01/2017]

 (ii) the Board is satisfied of the occurrence of any event prescribed in any regulations made under section 77(1) for the purposes of this paragraph,

 in which event the Board shall not enforce that undertaking.

+[Act 26 of 2016 wef 01/01/2017]

 [40/2007; 20/2011; 23/2012]